rledford/qproc-mongo-qs/README.md

 Targets ES5+

 Creates url encoded query strings that are compatible with qproc-mongo.
-Provides a flexible QSBuilder class with chainable functions.

 ## Table of Contents